Vanoise

 Human History

 The Vanoise area has been inhabited since the Mesolithic; Bronze Age rock art and tools have been found in the high passes.
 The Romans built roads across the alpine passes, including the Mont Cenis route to Italy.
 The medieval Savoyard nobility used the high valleys as hunting grounds.
 Traditional pastoral communities in the Tarentaise and Maurienne valleys maintained transhumant sheep and cattle herding for centuries.
-The development of ski resorts from the 1950s onward—initially at Val d'Isère (1937), then at Tignes, La Plagne, and Courchevel in the post-war boom—radically transformed the economic and physical landscape of the surrounding valleys.
+The development of ski resorts from the 1930s onward—beginning at Val d'Isère, then at Tignes, La Plagne, and Courchevel in the post-war boom—radically transformed the economic and physical landscape of the surrounding valleys.
+[1]

 Park History

 Vanoise National Park was established on 6 July 1963 as France's first national park, driven by a conservation crisis: the alpine ibex had been hunted to near-extinction across its range.
-The park's conservation philosophy was modelled partly on the American Yellowstone model and partly on Italy's Gran Paradiso, with which cooperation began immediately.
-The ibex recovery from fewer than 400 in 1963 to over 2,000 in the park today represents one of Europe's great conservation success stories.
-Pressure from the ski industry to expand resorts into the core zone was resisted throughout the 1970s–1990s, though some controversial infrastructure was built on park margins.
+[1] The park's conservation philosophy was modelled partly on the American Yellowstone model and partly on Italy's Gran Paradiso, with which cooperation began immediately.
+The ibex recovery from approximately 60 animals present in France in 1963 to over 2,100 in the park today represents one of Europe's great conservation success stories.
+[2] Pressure from the ski industry to expand resorts into the core zone was resisted throughout the 1970s–1990s, though some controversial infrastructure was built on park margins.

 Major Trails And Attractions